remusao/Hodor/README.md

 # Brainfuck, Hodor, Hodor

-Yet another interpreter for Brainfuck and Hodor Hodor, written in Haskell.
+Yet another interpreter for Brainfuck and Ook Ook, written in Haskell.

 ## What is this Hodor language ?